Team-Version-Vikings/drug/README.md

 ## Conclusion

 The **Medicine Interaction Checker and Mini Doctor Model** bridges the gap between complex medical data and user-friendly accessibility.
 With robust drug recommendations and conversational AI, it empowers users to make informed healthcare decisions, promoting a safer and more efficient healthcare experience.
-This project is a significant step towards leveraging AI for personalized and accessible healthcare solutions.
+This project is a significant step towards leveraging AI for personalized and accessible healthcare solutions..

 ---